reeshuffled/reeshuffled.github.io/_posts/2024-01-23-Being-Mortal:-Medicine-and-What-Matters-In-The-End.md

 ---
-layout: note
+layout: notes
 categories: Notes
-tags: ["Books"]
+tags:
+- Books
-title: "Being Mortal: Medicine and What Matters In The End by Atul Gawande"
+title: 'Being Mortal: Medicine and What Matters In The End by Atul Gawande'
 slug: being-mortal
-description: "Being Mortal is a meditation on how people can better live with age-related frailty, serious illness, and approaching death."
+description: Being Mortal is a meditation on how people can better live with age-related frailty, serious illness, and approaching death.
-started_at: "2024-01-18 08:43"
+started_at: 2024-01-18 08:43
 ---

 This book made me think a lot about the aging of my parents just like my friend said that it made her think about.